Should Page 3 Be Stopped?

 Comedian Jack Whitehall pointed out on Twitter “Page 3 vanquished.
 Where will men go to see breasts?
 If only there was a huge global information network people could search for them on.”

 With the internet making porn so accessible to those old enough, it is a wonder that anyone feels the need to buy newspaper for their nude spreads anymore.
 Why have an A3 page of a woman’s chest when you can watch a twenty minute long video of another woman giving someone great head?

 For me, I don’t necessarily think that page 3 should be stopped.
 I get why people want it gone, but surely we should let people decide what they want to do for themselves?

 That said, I don’t think page 3 has a long life left.
 The internet has pretty much replaced it, and so people don’t have to spend money to get those pictures anymore.
 Are you one of those who buy newspapers for the page 3 spread, or have you found the internet the better place to search?
-You can share your thoughts by leaving a comment in the box below, or by heading over to the Escort England forum.
+You can share your thoughts by leaving a comment in the box.